 - any wider public health or safety concerns arising from a particular death, or a pattern of deaths.

-The Panel, which revised its Terms of Reference in January 2015, does not take over from the work of the coroner, local safeguarding children board, police, health, social care or any other agency undertaking investigation of serious untoward incidents.
+The Panel, which revised its Terms of Reference in January 2015, does not take over from the work of the coroner, local safeguarding children partnership, police, health, social care or any other agency undertaking investigation of serious untoward incidents.

 The government has published data on completed Child Death Reviews.